Mark-Assessment/v-butcher-blackrosetatoot-m1-2/README.md

 * I used [This Tutorial](https://forum.squarespace.com/topic/253132-custom-css-not-overriding-font-styles-site-nav-links/) where I learned how to make css !important to over-ride other applied css styles.

-* I read [Bootstrap documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) to find out about the navigation element, in order to make it responsive.
+* I read [Bootstrap documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) to learn about the responsive navigation element, in order to make it change to the hamburger menu for smaller screen sizes than laptops.

-* I played the [Flexbox Froggy](https://flexboxfroggy.com/) in combination with [This Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) in order to teach myself how to use Flexbox.
+* I utilised the [Flexbox Froggy](https://flexboxfroggy.com/) game in combination with [This Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) in order to teach myself how to use Flexbox.

 * I used this [video tutorial](https://www.youtube.com/watch?v=N5wpD9Ov_To) on YouTube by [Kevin Powell](https://www.youtube.com/@KevinPowell) to ensure I was using the correct units within my css.

-* I used [This Tutorial](https://stackoverflow.com/questions/31379175/bootstrap-button-on-click-showing-default-colour) which showed me how to change button colour once pressed, for the booking in button on the main home page.
+* I found [This Tutorial](https://stackoverflow.com/questions/31379175/bootstrap-button-on-click-showing-default-colour) which showed me how to change button colour once pressed, for the booking in button on the main home page.

 * I used [This Tutorial](https://www.w3schools.com/howto/howto_js_collapsible.asp) to learn how to make collapsable questions on the FAQs page.